 Restoring their reputation online

-The Malaysian Tourism organisation was thus deeply in need of recovery from this destroyed e-reputation.
+The Malaysian Tourism organization was thus deeply in need of recovery from this destroyed e-reputation.
 Since March 2016, Chinese citizens are allowed to travel to Malaysia for 15 days without any visa.
 They also have the opportunity to easily get their visa on the Internet thanks to the launch of the e-visa.
 This will allow Chinese travellers to get a 30-day visa and even for some a 90-day visa.

-The Malaysian Tourism organisation also has its own official WeChat page where they share information about Malaysian tourist locations.
+The Malaysian Tourism organization also has its own official WeChat page where they share information about Malaysian tourist locations.
 Actually, it received “the Best Stand Award and Excellent Organization Award” at the China International Travel Mart (CITM) which took place in 2015 in Yunnan.
 They innovated to attract Chinese tourists by sharing their QR code and offering those who added the official page special gifts.

 Apart from WeChat, they also have a verified account on WeiBo, another major social media in China with more than 220 million active users per month.
-Malaysia Tourism has more than 31 thousands followers.
+Malaysia Tourism has more than 31 thousand followers.

 If you are looking for a Tourism Digital Marketing specialist, don’t hesitate to contact us!